 First, mapping to a personal diploid genome indeed reduces the reference bias, but it does not eliminate the error associated with differences in mappability between the two alleles.
 In other words, the bias is gone, but the inflated variance due to mappability issues still persists.
 The only solution to date has been to map each allele separately and only retain reads that map uniquely at each allele, before the counting is done.
 This is a crucial aspect of the analysis presented in this paper and it must be addressed.

-Response: We agree with the reviewer that, in addition to building a personal diploid genome, mapping only unique reads to the individual haplotype or allele before the counting process is important.
-Our approach does encompass this and we will emphasize in the revised manuscript to better reflect this.